josh-collinsworth/joco-sveltekit/src/lib/content/posts/alfred-raycast.md

 </SideNote>

-In any case, Raycast already has a wide world of extensions, and it's also apparently relatively easy to build your own, if you have the scripting knowledge.
+Raycast already has a wide world of extensions available to install and configure, and it's also apparently relatively easy to build your own, if you have the scripting knowledge.
 (I haven't tried, personally.)

-In fairness, you can build your own workflows with Alfred, too—and depending on what you want the workflow to do, it may even be easier (Alfred has a nice UI for that)—but again, the sharing and configuration aspects are not as fully fleshed-out.
+In fairness, you can build your own workflows with Alfred, too—and depending on what you want to do, it may even be easier (Alfred has a nice UI for that)—but again, the sharing and configuration aspects are not as fully fleshed-out.

 ### Raycast's calculator is better

 This is a small one, but even I use the built-in calculator function enough that it's worth calling out.
 Alfred's calculator still throws up its hands if you enter a number with commas in it, which is just..._come on_.
-Raycast's calculator just handles various kinds of numbers better.
+Raycast's calculator generally just works.
 (It also stays open to the last number you had in there by default, which some find handy.)

 ## Alfred advantages over Raycast

 Ok, so since Raycast and Alfred aren't really all that different—and in fact, operate pretty much identically most of the time (for my use cases, anyway), what was the friction that finally made me switch back this time?

 There wasn't so much one big thing.
-Mostly, it just wasn't that different, and yet, in any measurable way, Alfred was just _slightly_ better.
-However, there are some points worth covering.
+Mostly, it just wasn't that different.
+But in many measurable ways, Alfred was just _slightly_ better.
+Here are my takeaways.

 ### Alfred's file search is much better

 Raycast's file search does the job well enough, but it's noticeably slower than Alfred's (speed is a recurring theme in Alfred's wins), and doesn't seem to work quite as well in general.

-I don't use file search a ton, but I use it enough this minor friction eventually created a UX blister.
+I use file search pretty much any time I need to open a file or folder on my machine, so this minor friction eventually created a UX blister.
 I _love_ not needing to dig down into file trees, or even know where a file _is_ on my machine; I just type its name, and there it is.
 And Raycast just doesn't seem to do quite as well with it (in speed or in accuracy).

 I don't know what the algorithm is, but Raycast seems to lean much more on learning from your frecent (frequent + recent) history.
 (Not that Alfred doesn't, but it seems more "sticky" with Raycast.)
 If you're the kind of person who's always opening the _same_ files, Raycast will probably be just fine for you.
-But even when Raycast _did_ find the right files or folders for me, it was noticeably slower.
+But even when Raycast _did_ find the right files or folders for me, again, it was noticeably slower.

 ### Raycast's clipboard limit is a deal-breaker